Cammin/DrillTool/README.md

 - Custom SFX
 - Custom VFX
-- Custom arm animations (first appearance, appear, disappear, drill start, drill end, drill loop) need IK for aiming the tool to the right spot
+- Custom arm animations (first appearance, appear, disappear, drill start, drill end, drill loop)
+- IK for aiming the tool to the spot on the drillable that is currently being mined

 ## Premise